openDemocracy-org/AI-strategic-action-plan/strategic-action-plan.md

 #### Cost analysis {#cost-analysis}

 Does this system introduce organisational cost savings?

-(e.g. savings: freelance translation costs)
+- Savings on freelance translation costs

 What costs, including unseen costs, might the organisation and other relevant stakeholders (including staff, readers, communities we serve) incur as a result?

-(e.g. technical costs: cost of translation API + code development/maintenance/hosting costs;
+- Technical costs: cost of translation API + code development/maintenance/hosting costs

-Staff training costs;
+- Staff training costs

-costs to staff: freelancers lose work; value of human translator’s nuance)
+- Costs to staff: freelancers lose work; value of human translator’s nuance

 #### Data risk {#data-risk}